google/dspl/docs/dspl2-spec.md

 When a code list is provided as a table, the data in the CSV table must follow these conventions:

 * The first row of the table is a header that contains the names the columns.
 * Each value corresponds to one row in the table.
-All possible values of the codeList must appear in the table.
+All possible values of the `codeList` must appear in the table.
 * The first column is called "codeValue", and contains the code for each value.
 * Each subsequent column has the name of the property it represents.
     * If the values are in a specific language, the code of the language should be used as a suffix, e.g., "name@en".
-    * If `parentValue` is present, values should be `codeValue`s for the containing `DimensionValue`s in the `parentDimension`.
+    * If `parentValue` is present, its values should be `codeValue`s for the containing `DimensionValue`s in the `parentDimension`.

 #### Examples